FilippoGrosso02/RL_Ensemble_Orchestration/reports/RL_experiments_doc.md

 - List of models =  ["EfficientNetV2S", "DenseNet121", "ResNet50", "MobileNetV2", "NASNetLarge"]

-Best performing model: EfficientNetV2S
+Best performing models: 1.
+EfficientNetV2S, 2.
+Nas NETLarge

-We want to check if overtime the model learns to include the models with the highest accuracy and discard the ones with less accuracy
+We want to check if overtime the model learns to include the models with the highest accuracy and discard the ones with less accuracy over time.